 Publication of the agenda prior to the scheduled legislative item is generally sufficient notice for legislative business items.
 However, in the interest of inclusion and transparency, staff may choose to send notices to interested parties, deliver flyers to the affected neighborhood, or otherwise alert those known or thought to be likely interested in the matter.
 Similarly, staff may provide advance notice to parties identifying the likely date something may come before Council.
-Administrative Rule 1.25 quasi-judicial nature (quasi-judicial matters are those matters where the City Council is interpreting and applying regulations, such as consideration on use permits or zoning issues), shall be conducted in the following order:
+Administrative Rule 1.25

+Generally, public hearing as well as legislative business items, other than those of a quasi-judicial nature (quasi-judicial matters are those matters where the City Council is interpreting and applying regulations, such as consideration on use permits or zoning issues), shall be conducted in the following order: